 Parameter Description Pre-Blend Amount: 0 No bias is applied to the points.
-Each regional influence affects the nearby points based on their distance.
+Each regional influence affects the near by points based on their distance.
 Pre-Blend Amount: 1 This applies a bias of 1 to the distance of all points, treating the points as if they're further from the regional controls and deforming the shape less overall.
-The Post-Blend Amount is added after calculating the deformation mapping of the weighting of the Weighted Deform's regional influences.
+Post-Blend Amount The Post-Blend Amount is added after calculating the deformation mapping of the weighting of the Weighted Deform's regional influences.
 It is used to round out the influence of the deformation region by applying the value as an exponent to the calculated deformation weights.
 A value of 0 will create a linearly interpolated deformation.
 A higher value will cause regions further from the source to have increasingly less influence as it recedes from the control.
-Post-Blend Amount Post-Blend Amount: 0 Post-Blend Amount: 10 The controls affect the regions linearly.
+Post-Blend Amount: 0 The controls affect the regions linearly.
 This results in a deformed drawing with harder corners and edges.
+Post-Blend Amount: 10 The controls affect the regions exponentially.
+This results in a deformed drawing with rounded corners and edges.
 A negative value can be used to apply the blending inversely.
-A negative value can be used to apply the biending inversely.